• Current students

 • We have integrated sustainability into the student curriculum, with the introduction of Corporate Social Responsibility, Sustainability and Integrated Reporting as a core area within Topic Area 4 Risk Management & Sustainability.

 • Sustainability is also included as a topic area in our Professional Development programme.
+Our Diplomas in Sustainability Reporting and Assurance were launched in 2023.
 In 2022 we launched the Certificate in Sustainability Strategy, Risk and Reporting to give members a strong foundation in sustainability and ESG issues that are already impacting business resilience.
 The Certificate will be led by speakers from the 'Big 4' accounting firms.

 • Accountancy Ireland and Briefly regularly features sustainability-related content, including on its podcast series.